-With 100% of the vote tallied, the Russian language adoption proposal was rejected by 821,722 votes (74.8%) against it to 273,347 (24.9%) in favor, while 3,524 voters (0.3%) cast invalid ballots.
-The Central Election Commission of Latvia (CVK) has detailed results in Latvian of the 2012 referendum - which had a 71.1% voter turnout rate - as well as 11th Saeima election and 2011 referendum results (also in Latvian).
+The Central Election Commission of Latvia (CVK) has detailed 2014 general election results in Latvian and English.
 Nationwide- and constituency-level results are available here (and also in CSV format) for the following Saeima elections:

 The election statistics presented in this space come from reports published by the Central Election Commission of Latvia (CVK).

-The Parliament of the Republic of Latvia, the Saeima, is composed of 100 members directly elected by universal adult suffrage for a four-year term of office.
+The Parliament of the Republic of Latvia, the Saeima, is composed of 100 members directly elected by universal adult suffrage for a four-year term of office (reduced to three years when the Saeima has been elected in an early poll, as was the case in 2011).

 Members of the Saeima are elected by the pure Sainte-Laguë method of proportional representation (PR) in five multi-member constituencies.
 Voters cast a ballot for a constituency party list, and may indicate a preference (with a plus sign) for a candidate within a list, or reject a candidate therein by crossing his or her name out; the number of votes cast for a candidate equals the number of votes polled by the list in which he or she appears, minus the number of ballot papers in which his or her name has been crossed out, plus the number of ballot papers in which a preference has been indicated in his or her favor.
 In order to participate in the distribution of Saeima seats, party lists must obtain at least five percent of all valid votes cast at the national level, including blank ballots.

 Since regaining its independence in 1991, after fifty-one years of annexation by the Soviet Union, Latvia has developed a highly fragmented and volatile party system, with at least one new major party emerging in the four elections to the Saeima held between 1995 and 2006.
-No single party has ever won an absolute parliamentary majority, or even as much as one-quarter of the popular vote in the last four parliamentary elections, and the Baltic nation has experienced considerable cabinet instability, with coalition governments lasting on average less than two years in office.
+No single party has ever won an absolute parliamentary majority, or even as much as one-third of the popular vote in the seven parliamentary elections held since 1991, and the Baltic nation has experienced considerable cabinet instability, with coalition governments lasting on average less than two years in office.

 In the 2002 Saeima election, Einars Repe's center-right New Era came out of nowhere to emerge as the largest party, followed by For Human Rights in a United Latvia, a coalition of left-wing parties strongly supported by voters from Latvia's sizable Russian-speaking minority.
 The right-of-center People's Party - which had won a plurality of votes and seats in the 1998 Saeima election - arrived in a strong third place, followed by two new center-right groups, the Union of Greens and Farmers and the First Party of Latvia.
 The election was also notable for the collapse of the right-of-center Latvia's Way: even though it had been previously one of the country's major parties (and a coalition partner in every government since 1993), it fell short of the five percent threshold and lost all its seats in the Saeima.